tcpalmer/nina-scheduler/concepts/planning-engine.md

 Basic visibility is then a simple matter of checking for target altitude > horizon at each azimuth over the sampled time span.
 However, we also need to determine if:
 * The target is currently inside it's optional meridian window and the window lasts long enough to image for the minimum time
+* The target interval might be interrupted by a meridian flip and your profile uses a pause before meridian (see [below](#meridian-flip-safety) for details).
 * The target is below the maximum altitude for the entire minimum time span

 Any target that does not meet the visibility criteria is removed from the candidate target list.